What is RFID?

 RFID asset management is not a matter of one size fits all

 Focusing on the efficiencies and cost savings goals will drive the success of your RFID asset management project and improve your asset management processes.
 A targeted pilot program will successfully prove the solution and often yields changes to project scope to achieve greater value from the RFID implementations.

-The major benefit of using RFID tags is that they do not require line of sight to be registered, can be hidden inside assets, and will reduce audit and inventory counts time by 90%.
+The major benefits of using RFID tags is that they do not require line of sight to be registered, can be hidden inside assets, and will reduce audit and inventory counts time by 90%.

-- Hardware selection such as fixed readers and their antennas and hand-held readers
+- Hardware selection; fixed readers/antennas and hand-held readers

 - RFID reader software

-- Asset register system for asset tracking and management
+- Asset register system for asset tracking data

 Reasons why RFID is now viable